TrevorStubbs/learning-journal/401-dotnet/Reading/read-08.md

 bool isTop = (topSide == BorderSide.Top);
 ```
 - Underlying integral value.
-    - Automaticly assigned 0,1,2... in declaration order
+    - Automatically assigned 0,1,2... in declaration order
     - Can be changed by dev
 - Can change integral type like `byte`

 ### Enum Conversion
-- can cast enum instance from 1 integrl type to another
+- can cast enum instance from 1 integral type to another
     - must use explicit cast

 ### Flag Enums